Tsalyk/Outfit-Detection/README.md

 ***

 ### Data
-Load dataset from [Kaggle](https://www.kaggle.com/datasets/trolukovich/apparel-images-dataset) to launch the application.
+Load dataset from [Kaggle](https://www.kaggle.com/datasets/trolukovich/apparel-images-dataset) (not necessary to run API or mobile APP).

 It contains *11385* images of different types of outfit.
 ***